dasch-swiss/dsp-tools/README.md

  - `Pipfile.lock` enables deterministic builds, by exactly pinning the version of all (sub-) dependencies.
    This is done automatically, you must not edit `Pipfile.lock`.

-The diverse `requirements.txt` files in this repo are only present for backwards compatibility and for GitHub CI.

 If you want to install a new package, install it with `pipenv install package`.
 This
  - installs the package (incl. sub-dependencies) in your virtual environment
  - adds the package to the section `[packages]` of `Pipfile`.
 By default, no versions are pinned